-Because I know this is how the human mind works.
+Because I know this is how the human brain works—it loves imitation.

-You start speaking the way your peers or friends or family members talk (and you may not even realise it).
+Have you noticed how you start speaking the way your peers or friends or family members speak—without even realising it.

 So why not take advantage of this imitation habit of your mind?

-You can improve your English by listening to it as much as you could.
-It’s a no-brainer.
+You can improve your speaking skills by listening to English as much as possible.

-I don’t know who started this but reading English newspapers hoping to improve verbal English is the dumbest thing you can do.
-And yet the first advice you get from people is “Oh!
-Do you want to improve your English speaking skills?
-Just start reading English newspapers.”
+I don’t know who started this but reading newspapers to improve spoken English is the dumbest thing one can do.
+And yet, the first advice you get from people is “Oh, you want to improve your English speaking skills?
+Start reading English newspapers.”

-Next time when somebody advises you do that, ask him, “Had you read Hindi newspapers to learn spoken Hindi?”
-Even a person who can’t read, speaks well enough Hindi.
-How come?
-Because he’s been listening to other people talking Hindi.
+Next time when somebody advises you the same, ask him, ‘Did you read Hindi newspapers to learn spoken Hindi?’

 And mind you, we don’t speak the way we write.
 Do we?